 What?
 I flipped my hand over several times with the same result.
 Back of hand, long slender fingers – palm of hand short stubby fingers.
 It turns out both of us were correct.

 I learned a valuable lesson that day, perspective matters.

-What does that have to do with discovering who we are created to be?
-Simple, we tend to look at ourselves from our perspective, but we can’t trust that we see is true.
+What does that have to do with discovering and living our unique story?
+Simple, we have a tendency to look at ourselves from our perspective, but we can’t trust that we see is true.

 The key is seeing ourselves from God’s point of view.